Welcome to West Dunbartonshire OWL Group

 They are called ‘Spells’ rather than poems – designed to be spoken (or sung!) out loud in order to summon back these words and creatures into our hearts.

-– These sessions will mainly be based around creativity, expressive art and literacy and highlighting and using items from the community resource.
+– Run Skill share/CPD sessions of activities – mainly based around creativity, expressive art and literacy and highlighting and using items from the community resource.

 Bramble